dlazesz/aszalo/README.md

 - `title`: The title of the browser tab
 - `database_name`: The path and name of the SQLite database (relative to `read_config.py`)
-- `exluded_tables` (set): Tables to be exluded from the secondary field values (suggested value: main table if there are multiple tables)
+- `excluded_tables` (set): Tables to be excluded from the secondary field values (suggested value: main table if there are multiple tables)
-- `exluded_columns` (set): Columns to be exluded from the primary field values at init time (suggested value: displayed_column_name value)
+- `excluded_columns` (set): Columns to be excluded from the primary field values at init time (suggested value: displayed_column_name value and any column with very large distinct value set)
 - `displayed_column_table_name`: The name of the table contains column to be displayed (usually sentences or clauses)
 - `displayed_column_name`:  The name of the column to be displayed (usually sentences or clauses)
 - `ui-strings`: The following fixed set of options for text shown on the search interface: